Overcoming exercise burnout is more important than ever for online personal trainers, fitness professionals and exercise

 When fitness centers closed mid-March in response to COVID-19, many regular gym goers were tasked with converting gym routines to at-home regimes.
 At the onset of the quarantine, there was a choice to stay resilient and resourceful or lose momentum towards exercise goals.

 Many of us met this unique challenge with a stride, replacing the cable or plate-loaded exercises we would do at the gym with a dumbbell, kettlebell, or bodyweight exercises.
-There was even an increase in personal fitness equipment purchased for the home to help regular gym goer’s transition to the stay-at-home order with ease.
+There was even an increase in home personal fitness equipment purchased and more home gym design specialists hired to help regular gym goer’s transition with ease.

 But with this new stay-at-home routine came the increased likelihood of exercise burnout.